Privacy

 Is what we discuss kept confidential?

 Everything you talk about during your sessions is strictly confidential between you and Amy Mills.
-In accordance with the BACP Ethical Framework, all counsellors consult a supervisor on a regular basis to ensure their practice is ethical and that they are working in the best interests of their clients.
-Amy’s supervision sessions usually take place online, usually using the platform Zoom.
+In accordance with the NZAC Code of Ethics and the BACP Ethical Framework, all counsellors consult a supervisor on a regular basis to ensure their practice is ethical and that they are working in the best interests of their clients.
+A supervisor is an experienced counsellor or therapist who is qualified and able to help a counsellor reflect on their work and ensure they are practicing ethically and in line with best practice.
+Amy’s supervision sessions sometimes take place in person and sometimes take place online, usually using the platform Zoom.
 Amy’s supervisor(s) is verbally told broad overarching themes of sessions.
 The supervisor(s) is not told your real name nor contact details and does not have direct access to written records of your electronic or hard-copy data.
-The supervisor(s) also adheres to the GDPR.

 What if I see you outside of the session?

-If you see Amy outside of a session (e.g. you pass each other in the street) she may smile but will not engage in any further conversation to ensure your confidentiality.
-You are welcome to talk to other people about the therapy you are receiving, but Amy is obligated by GDPR law to ensure your confidentiality is protected.
+If you see Amy outside of a session (e.g. you pass each other in the street) she may smile and acknowledge you but will not engage in any further conversation to ensure your confidentiality.
+You are welcome to talk to other people about the therapy you are receiving, but Amy is obligated by law to ensure your confidentiality is protected.
 She requests that in order to ensure the success of your therapy, that you refrain from discussing your therapy with her outside of your sessions.
 This extends to the online world where Amy is obliged by law to protect your confidentiality.
 Therefore, she is unable to respond directly to any client interaction via social media, blogpost or other public internet forum.

 What about other Health and Social Care Professionals?